zbtolon/get-support/index.md

 ## Basic support
 {: #basic-support}

-Basic support is provided for non-production environments or workloads in which traditional severities and response times are not needed.
+Basic support is provided for non-production environments or workloads in which traditional severities and response times aren't needed.

 ## Changing your support plan
 {:changing-support}